 - Do they read the trade journals, search online, or attend particular events to choose suppliers?

-Understand How Your Customers Think.
+As an, entrepreneur, you must understand How Your Customers Think.
 Once you’ve decided on a target market, be sure to consider these questions:

 - Will my target really benefit from my product/service?